grantjenks/python-diskcache/docs/case-study-web-crawler.rst

     >>> len(results)
     99

 As an added benefit, our code also now works in parallel.
-For free!

     >>> results.clear()
     >>> from multiprocessing import Process